How to Finalise a Building or Plumbing Approval

 How to apply

-Please complete the relevant application form (PDF 134 KB) or obtain a paper copy from Council's Customer Service team.
+Please complete the Finalisation of Building and Plumbing Approvals Form (PDF 54 KB) or obtain a paper copy from Council's Customer Service team.